suluknumoh/TranslateCS2/README.md

 - ex-/import as/from JSON to share with others
 - Database-BackUps
 1. at every start of the tool
-1. before translations are imported
+2. before translations are imported
+- next to the working database "Translations.sqlite", a maximum of twenty backups is created and held

 ## Version 0.1.1
 - Translation-Cells accept return for multi-line-editing